-In November 2019 and August 2020 the Company granted 300,000 and 250,000 restricted stock units, respectively, to its executive officers.
-These restricted stock units vest 50% upon receipt of regulatory approval of the Company's new drug application for VP-102 for the treatment of molluscum (the "Approval Date") and 50% shall vest on the one year anniversary of the Approval Date subject to the holders' continuous service through each applicable date.
+In November 2019 and August 2020 the Company granted 300,000 and 250,000 restricted stock units ("RSU"), respectively, to its executive officers, 50% of which vested upon receipt of regulatory approval of YCANTH (VP-102) for the treatment of molluscum (the "Approval Date") and 50% will vest on the one year anniversary of the Approval Date subject to the holders' continuous service through each applicable date.

-In March 2023, the Company granted 698,000 restricted stock units to executive officers and employees.
-These restricted stock units vest 50% upon the first commercial sale, following approval by the FDA, of VP-102 (the "First Sale Date") and 50% shall vest on the one year anniversary of the First Sale Date subject to the holders' continuous service through each applicable date.
+In March 2023, the Company granted 698,000 RSUs, 50% of which will vest upon the first commercial sale of YCANTH (VP-102) (the "First Sale Date") and 50% will vest on the one year anniversary of the First Sale Date subject to the holders' continuous service through each applicable date.